 This address is a number, even though it also includes alphabetical characters.
 This is because the hexadecimal (base 16) system used to generate the address doesn't just use numerals, like our ten-digit decimal system.
 Instead, the hexadecimal system uses the numerals 0-9 and the letters A-F. This means it has 16 characters at its disposal, hence the name base 16.
 In computer science and many programming languages, the 0x prefix is used at the start of all hex numbers, as they are known, to differentiate them from decimal values.

 How does this affect your daily use of MetaMask?

 Interoperability: use the same address on different networks

 As mentioned above, EVM-compatible networks all share the Ethereum address format.
 This is because they're generally 'hard forks', based heavily on Ethereum's design, or share key fundamentals.
-Not all are derived directly from Ethereum though -- many were developed separately and designed for compatibiity.
+Not all are derived directly from Ethereum, though — many were developed separately and designed for compatibility.
 Reflecting much of the same architecture naturally lends itself to sharing address formats too.